 - Regional TBA Programs

-EPA's Targeted Brownfields Assessment (TBA) program helps states, tribes, and municipalities minimize the uncertainties of contamination often associated with Brownfields.
-This program supplements other efforts under the Brownfields program to promote the cleanup and redevelopment of brownfields.
+EPA's Targeted Brownfields Assessment (TBA) program helps states, tribes, and municipalities minimize the uncertainties of contamination often associated with brownfield sites.
+This program supplements other efforts under the Brownfields Program to promote the cleanup and redevelopment of brownfield sites.
 TBAs are conducted by an EPA contractor on behalf of an eligible entity.
 Services include site assessments, cleanup options and cost estimates, and community outreach.
 Services are for an average of $100,000.
-The sites for this program are selected locally, once a year.
+The sites for this program are selected locally, on a rolling basis.